OMAV updates - Ataxia UK

 The news follows the Friedreich’s Ataxia Research Alliance’s (FARA) recent petition, supported by Ataxia UK, which was signed by over 74,000 people, asking Reata to submit an NDA for omaveloxolone and the FDA to consider its approval based on existing evidence.

 Ataxia UK regards this as positive news.
-Keep a look out on our website and social media channels for updates regarding Omaveloxolone.
+Keep a look out on our website and social media channels for updates regarding omaveloxolone.

 Reata Pharmaceuticals is a clinical-stage biopharmaceutical company, and one of their most advanced clinical candidates is omaveloxolone, which is being investigated in clinical trials as a potential treatment for Friedreich’s ataxia (FA).
 To find out more about omaveloxolone, click here.